Paseo Atocha: Uses

 During the day, and especially on Saturdays, the street gets crowded with shoppers, both from Ponce as well as from surrounding towns.
 In the evenings and on Sundays the street becomes as peaceful and relaxing place.
 There are some benches along the mall, and it is a good place to stop, take a rest, and do some people watching.
 Sunday nights, Atocha turns into a calm place, and sometimes serves as a gathering place for cultural activities.

 Shopping experience

 The promenade is a lively place, and shoppers can find almost anything they need here.
 There are many clothing, jewelry, electronics, souvenir, etc., stores and restaurants.
 Many merchants have booths or racks along the Paseo.
 Most of the stores have discounted merchandise.
 Police are stationed at every block along the Paseo, making the promenade quite safe.

-Paseo Atocha also includes he privately-owned Casa Vives, the only historic structure listed in the United States' Park Service National Register of Historic Places Program located within Paseo Atocha.
+Paseo Atocha also includes the privately owned Casa Vives, the only historic structure listed in the United States' Park Service National Register of Historic Places Program located within Paseo Atocha.